 The story of how Jonathan Deane, Dylan Scully and Ian O’Reilly became friends is one many Trinity students can relate to.
 Deane, who was studying business and economics, and Scully, who studied physics, found themselves in the same room in Trinity Hall on their first day in college.
 O’Reilly, who also studied physics, lived just a few floors above them.
 The trio, speaking to The University Times, describe how they soon bonded over a shared interest in technology and sport.
 Deane played soccer and football growing up in Kerry, Scully represented Ireland in snooker and O’Reilly was a kickboxer back home in Chicago.
-As Deane explains, sport was never far from their thoughts.
+As Deane explains, the sport was never far from their thoughts.
+It is quite clear that they are all sports fans (as many people are), however many people have different interests in sports.
+Some just like to watch the game, whilst others get more invested in it (for example, some people like to gamble on sites like https://footballindexanalysis.com).
+Placing a bet or two on how your favourite team, or player will do is starting to become a popular form of entertainment for many sports fans – of course, there’s nothing wrong with just watching and enjoying the game, as many sports fan do.

 “We were always talking about sport and technology on a basic level, so we noticed what was happening in the United States with the rise of daily fantasy sports”, Deane states.
 Fantasy sports are online contests where players compete against each other by assembling teams of athletes from specific leagues and then earn points based on the real-life performances of those athletes.
 The two fantasy sports companies Deane mentions as examples, Fan Duel and DraftKings, were founded in 2009 and 2012 respectively and are now multimillion dollar success stories.